REG - 70.00.2 Data and Information Regulation

 6.1.1.3 All third-party affiliates (Contractors and Vendors).

 6.1.2 Individual University users play a critical role in ensuring the security of University data.
-Ultimately, only the user can prevent unauthorized access and ensure responsible use of the data.
+Only the user can prevent unauthorized access and ensure responsible use of the data.
 Proper use of data, including assurance of security and privacy, is a job requirement for all University employees, is a condition of volunteer service, should be included in all University agreements providing access to University Data, and is expected under the Student Code of Conduct.

 6.1.3 Users are responsible for the following actions:

-6.1.3.1 Storing data under secure conditions appropriate for the data classification level;
+6.1.3.1 Storing data under secure conditions appropriate for the data classification level.

-6.1.3.2 Making every reasonable effort to ensure the appropriate level of data privacy is maintained;
+6.1.3.2 Making every reasonable effort to ensure the appropriate level of data privacy is maintained.

 6.1.3.3 Using the data only for the purpose for which access was granted; and